 To sandboard, you stand on the board with your feet placed shoulder-width apart, bend your knees slightly, and lean gently forward as you glide down the dune.
 The technique is simple, and you don’t need any previous experience or special skills.
 The sand surface also makes the fall impact very soft, which gives beginners extra confidence.

-It’s a great way to enjoy the desert, feel the thrill of movement, and create some fun photos as you glide down the golden slopes.
+Because of its friendly setup and gentle learning curve, sandboarding is ideal for families, first-timers, and anyone looking for a little adventure without too much challenge.
+It’s a great way to enjoy the desert, feel the thrill of movement, and create fun photos as you glide down the golden slopes.

 What Is Sand Skiing?